aanu1234/python-consumes-api/README.md

 ﻿# python-consumes-api

--Open your terminal in vscode or any text editor of your choice and install requests, then run python script_name.py
+- Open your terminal in vscode or any text editor of your choice and install requests, then run python script_name.py

 in my case is: